aurianegbt/LassoSAMBA/README.md

 loadProject("data/simulationSetup/Pasin.smlx")
 ```

-The project based of this mechanistic model has been created in the Simulx software [[7]](#7), with the values parameter from Alexandre et al.
+The project based of this mechanistic model has been created in the Simulx software [[7]](#7) (version 2023R1), with the values parameter from Alexandre et al.

 ``` r
 getPopulationElements()$PopParameters$data